core-wg/draft-dns-over-coap/draft-ietf-core-dns-over-coap.md

 - Explain why TTL rewriting proposed is notably different from DoH.
     - Reference paper
     - HTTP proxys are not of the same importance as in CoAP
-- Does DoC live at a URI path?
-If so, consider defining a default path, if this is a common practice in CoAP.
-    - It is not, we have RD
-    - Root path is best option, because no path option needed (should only be RECOMMENDED)
-    - Note that the root URI _is_ a path (if that is the question)
-    - May be inconvinient but so it would be the other way around (ACE)
 - Recommendation to add a section describing how to bootstrap DoC in a SVCB-DNS record.
 May require to allocate a new ALPN ID for CoAP/DTLS.
     - `coap` Exists already in TLS Application-Layer Protocol Negotiation (ALPN) Protocol IDs